Thomas Merton: Legacy

 Merton's influence has grown since his death, and he is widely recognized as an important 20th-century Catholic mystic and thinker.
 Interest in his work contributed to a rise in spiritual exploration beginning in the 1960s and 1970s in the United States.
 Merton's letters and diaries reveal the intensity with which their author focused on social justice issues, including the civil rights movement and proliferation of nuclear arms.
 He had prohibited their publication for 25 years after his death.
 Publication raised new interest in Merton's life.

 The Abbey of Gethsemani benefits from the royalties of Merton's writing.
-In addition, his writings attracted much interest in Catholic practice and thought, and in the Cistercian vocation.
+In addition, his writings attracted much interest in Catholic practice and thought, and in the Trappist vocation.

 In recognition of Merton's close association with Bellarmine University, the university established an official repository for Merton's archives at the Thomas Merton Center on the Bellarmine campus in Louisville, Kentucky.

 The Thomas Merton Award, a peace prize, has been awarded since 1972 by the Thomas Merton Center for Peace and Social Justice in Pittsburgh, Pennsylvania.

-The 2015, in tribute to the centennial year of Merton's birth, The Festival of Faiths in Louisville Kentucky honored his life and work with Sacred Journey’s the Legacy of Thomas Merton.
+In tribute to the centennial of Merton's birth, The Festival of Faiths in Louisville in 2015 honored his life and work with Sacred Journey’s the Legacy of Thomas Merton.

 An annual lecture in his name is given at his alma mater, Columbia University in which the Columbia chaplaincy invites a prominent Catholic to speak.

-The campus ministry building at St. Bonaventure University, the school where Merton taught English briefly between graduating from Columbia University with his M.A. in English and entering the Trappist Order, is named after him.
+The campus ministry building at St. Bonaventure University, the school where Merton taught English briefly between graduating from Columbia University with his M.A. in English and entering the Trappist order, is named after him.
 St. Bonaventure University also holds an important repository of Merton materials worldwide.